kunwooshin/MatKV/README.md

    ```bash
    $ ./src/preprocessing.sh
    ```
+Make sure to set a separate directory to store the vector DB and cache for each configuration (including different LLMs and datasets).

 ### Inference Latency Experiments
 (1) Script file for batch processing.
 Set `use_past_cache = True` for MatKV, `False` for Vanilla.